We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Alternatives to no-appraisal home equity loans

-No-appraisal equity loans offer a convenient way to access the capital in your home without undertaking an appraisal, but not everyone will end up qualifying or find the terms of available loans attractive.
+No-appraisal equity loans offer a convenient way to access the capital in your home without undertaking an appraisal, but not everyone will end up qualifying or finding the terms of available loans attractive.
 Fortunately, there are some good alternative financing options.

 Home equity lines of credit (HELOCs)